Do you often mutter under your breath “I hate Christmas!”? Then this article is surely for you! Yes, I hate Christmas too, and I’ll explain why!

 3. Lack of Perspective

 Many of us seem to have forgotten the actual reason for the season among this whole Christmas mayhem.
 People hardly think about the less fortunate ones and have made this whole occasion a celebration of consumerism and commercialization.
 Our Christmas spirit is now all about presents and putting up expensive lights and decorations to show off our riches.

-The ill-effects of Christmas on nature and the environment are hard to miss.
+The ill effects of Christmas on nature and the environment are hard to miss.
 Not only do we use excessive fossil fuels for our bright lights and blow-up machines, but it is also a sad and pointless act to cut down a tree in its prime, only to decorate its lifeless body with plastic and non-degradable items.
 And all these for what?
 Only to throw it out after a few days.

-One of the main reasons why people like me despise Christmas is surely the way society imposes it on people of other communities.
+One of the main reasons why I hate Christmas is surely the way society imposes it on people of other communities.
 For a country that values cultural competence and separates the state from the church, it is highly inappropriate to assume that every citizen celebrates Christmas.